19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

 # VS2-SKY-LEVIATHANS
 <div align="center">
+   (some of the images have yt videos, click on them)
 <a href="https://youtu.be/V5mmxK4O3HE?si=v8nPOR1zxZWqaxC6"><img src="https://github.com/19PHOBOSS98/VS2-SKY-WHALES/assets/37253663/d5f47755-08ed-49e0-9e88-3532d6404a50" width=1000 alt="yt"></a>

 <a href=""><img src="" alt="yt"></a>
-(click these images to view yt videos)

 </div>
 In addition to my Omni-Drone linup are Sky-Leviathans.
 These are a swarm of Omni-Drones set to fly in formation resembling a "swiming" leviathan with the leading drone following a flight path.